FS2020-USER-TESTER/KAP140-MOD-PACKAGE/README.md

 5. If the AP is turned on while plane is on ground as part of a test procedure, the trim may run to full nose down or up.
 If the pilot does not recheck trim and correct prior to take-off roll this will result in plane being uncontrollable.
-For this reason, If AP engaged with mouse or external control on ground, the MOD will force AP to disengage.
+For this reason, if AP engaged with mouse or external control on ground, the MOD will force AP to disengage.
 This work-arround can be removed when sim is updated to remove this behavior.
-    Testing AP on the ground should not be performed with current version of Microsoft Flight Simulator.

 **INTENTIONAL DIFFERENCES FROM REAL-LIFE KAP140**